luca-moser/iota-spammer/README.md

 Modes:
 * Spam using `getTransactionsToApprove`.
-* Spam using tips from a buffer filled by a transaction ZQM stream.
+* Spam using tips from a buffer filled by a transaction ZMQ stream.

 Flags:
 * -instances, spammer instance counts; default: 5